 Legal advice for a commercial property transaction can make or break a successful investment deal, writes Law Graduate and Senior Paralegal, Andrea McGarry.

-High stakes, these transactions require a confident grasp of property law – including contract, taxation and local government law – and an eye for potential risks.
+High stakes, commercial property transactions require a confident grasp of property law – including contract, taxation and local government law – and an eye for potential risks.

 To shield your commercial investment from the pitfalls, it is critical to get expert legal advice before you sign a purchasing contract.